naman-dixit00/Alan-Turing-Institute-Mathematics-For-Machine-Learning--Summer-School-/About  Readme.md

 ---

-*Compiled and organized by [Your Name/Username] to provide a comprehensive reference for learners and practitioners in machine learning.*
+*Compiled and organized by Naman Dixit to provide a comprehensive reference for learners and practitioners in machine learning.*